-At Arup, quantity surveying applicants undertake a 30-minute technical exercise prior to their interview, which will then include a discussion of their approach to the exercise.
+At Arup, quantity surveying applicants undertake a 30-minute technical exercise prior to their interview, which will also include a discussion of their approach to the exercise.

 At both quantity and building surveying interviews, you can expect to be asked about what interested you most in selecting the career and, if you have relevant work experience, about a projects you worked on.
-‘We are likely to ask about interests and passions arising from the applicant’s academic training and any supporting work experience,’ says Helen Gough, lead director of JLL’s London buildings and construction team.
+‘We are likely to ask about interests and passions arising from the applicant’s academic training and any supporting work experience,’ says Helen Gough, lead director of JLL’s building consultancy team.
 ‘Clearly, any dissertation is likely to form the basis of questions too.’

-The best way to prepare for technical questions is to revisit the basics of your knowledge and understanding: review your course notes, the findings of any course projects and dissertations, and what you learned from any work placements.
-Recruiters will not try to catch you out with advanced and complicated problems; they want to see that you have a solid grounding and methodical approach that you can build on through studying for chartership with RICS and the firm’s own training.
+The best way to prepare for technical questions for job interviews is to revisit the basics of your knowledge and understanding: review your course notes, the findings of any course projects and dissertations, and what you learned from any work placements.
+Recruiters will not try to catch you out with advanced and complicated problems; they want to see that you have a solid grounding and methodical approach that you can build on through studying for chartership with RICS and the company’s own training.

 Since technical interviews also test your confidence and communication skills, you might like to prepare by doing explaining basic principles and approaches to a friend, family member or careers advisor.
 This will help you to become more familiar with clearly articulating your thoughts.

 How to answer the technical interview questions for quantity surveyors and building surveying jobs